Member Organizations

 The Ikatan Akuntan Indonesia/Institute of Indonesia Chartered Accountants (IAI) and the Institut Akuntan Publik Indonesia/Indonesian Institute of Certified Public Accountants (IAPI) are responsible for setting ethical requirements for their members, in accordance with the Minister of Finance Decree No. 216/PMK.01/2017, and the Public Accountants Act No. 5 of 2011.

 IAI, IAPI, and IAMI as the three recognized PAOs in Indonesia have published a joint Code of Ethics for all professional accountants in Indonesia called the Kode Etik Akuntan Indonesia.
-This Code is aligned with the 2018 International Code of Ethics for Professional Accountants and is effective July 1, 2020.
+This Code is aligned with the 2020 International Code of Ethics for Professional Accountants.

 The Government Accounting Standard Committee (KSAP), established under Minister of Finance Decree No. 379 of 2004, is responsible for setting Public Sector Accounting Standards in Indonesia.
 The KSAP is an independent committee comprising representatives from the Ikatan Akuntan Indonesia/Institute of Indonesia Chartered Accountants, academia, and government practitioners, among others.
 The KSAP uses IPSASs as the main reference when drafting national public sector accounting standards; however, modifications are made to allow for the differences in Indonesia’s legal and regulatory environment.
 As of 2015, Indonesian public sector accounting standards are defined as full accrual standards.